Celebrate and support women

 Whether we like to admit it or not we need both women and men to recognise the need to create an equal society.
 Where we all have equal rights not because of our gender or physical strength.
 We need more women to publicly declare their support for gender equality.
 Because it took the anger and sacrifices of some great women to open the conversation about gender injustices.

 So, this post is to express gratitude for the women who came before us.
 The women who through their bravery paved the way for us, to enjoy the things that we might take for granted today.
 This post is to remind us that celebrating and supporting women doesn’t have to happen only on International Women’s Day.
 Also this is to remind us that supporting women doesn’t have to be grand, political or public.
 Sometimes it’s the smallest things that make the biggest difference.
 More importantly this post is to remind women that we need to support and celebrate each other more often.
-If you are wondering how you can celebrate and support other women.
+If you are wondering how you can celebrate and support women.
 Below are my favourites.

 LIFT EACH OTHER UP